-Sales wise, the Shure SM58 is probably the Toyota Corrola of professional microphones… It’s one of the best selling microphone in the USA, maybe even in the world.
+Sales wise, the Shure SM58 is probably the Toyota Corolla of professional microphones… It’s one of the most selling microphone in the USA, maybe even in the world.

-The SM58 is best suited for recording vocals (lead or backup), but you can record just about anything, like piano or drum, while the popshield is removable for the later.
-The SM58 gives a clean sound, and it can be used for rock or other genres.
-It gives good value for the buck in it’s price category.
+The SM58 is best suited for recording vocals (lead or backup), but it also works well for instruments like piano or drums.
+The pop shield is removable, which is helpful when recording instruments.
+The mic delivers a clean sound and works great for rock and many other genres.
+It offers excellent value in its price category.

-I didn’t test it’s durability (I have just one SM58..) but it does look durable.
-It’s heavy, and the body is made entirely from metal.
+I haven’t tested its durability (I only have one SM58), but it feels solid.
+It’s heavy and built entirely from metal.

 […] XHTML ← Vocals Microphone – Shure SM58 […]